fastlane/fastlane/CORE_CONTRIBUTOR.md

 # _fastlane_ Core Contributor Expectations

 We believe that our most valuable resource is the passionate community members who keep _fastlane_ running.
-We are always looking for active, passionate members of the _fastlane_ community to become core contributors.
+We are always looking for active, enthusaistic members of the _fastlane_ community to become core contributors.
 We hope to harness the diverse experiences of our community to optimize _fastlane_ as the defacto tool to deploy betas and releases for iOS and Android apps.

 ## How does one become a core contributor?
 Contributors who have displayed lasting commitment to the evolution and maintenance of _fastlane_ will be invited to become core contributors.
 For instance, contributors who:
 - Love to help out other users with issues on GitHub
-- Continue to make _fastlane_ a stable product and encourage features aligned with [_fastlane_'s vision](https://github.com/fastlane/fastlane/blob/master/VISION.md)
+- Continue to make _fastlane_ a stable product and encourage features aligned with the [_fastlane_ vision](https://github.com/fastlane/fastlane/blob/master/VISION.md)

 ## As core contributors, we: